akhila-8247/oibsip_taskno2/README.md

 Points are based on the attempts left after guessing correctly.
 Score for each round = MAX_ATTEMPTS - attempts taken.

-Total Score
+Total Score:
 The total score is the sum of scores from all rounds.

-Game Over
+Game Over:
 After all rounds, the game ends, and your total score is displayed.

-Customize the Game
+Customize the Game:
 You can adjust these constants in the Task2 class:
 MIN_RANGE: Minimum random number value.
 MAX_RANGE: Maximum random number value.